 The NCS Alliance (NCSA) conveys the voice of businesses, NGOs and solution providers on the need to mobilize a high integrity demand for high quality Natural Climate Solutions (NCS).
-The Alliance focuses on to identify opportunities and barriers to investment in the NCS voluntary carbon market and also serves as a forum for knowledge sharing and technical capacity building to ensure natural climate solutions reach their full potential in abating climate change.
-In an effort to build trust in high quality NCS, the NCSA has established the NCS Lighthouse programme.
+The Alliance focuses on identifying opportunities and barriers to investment in the NCS voluntary carbon market and serves as a forum for knowledge sharing and technical capacity building to ensure natural climate solutions reach their full potential in abating climate change, while also tackling nature loss and socio-economic issues.
+NCS in Action was established to showcase how NCS are making a real difference in the world today.

-For more information visit www.wbcsd.org/ncsa and follow us on LinkedIn.
+For more information visit www.naturalclimatesolutionsalliance.org and follow us on LinkedIn.